mcikalmerdeka/ds-dataprep-utils/README.md

 # Rapid EDA and Preprocessing Utility Scripts for Data Science Projects

 This repository contains a collection of utility scripts and functions designed to accelerate Exploratory Data Analysis (EDA) and Data Preprocessing tasks in Data Science projects.
 These scripts are optimized for quick usage in environments like Kaggle kernels or local Jupyter notebooks.
+Initially this repository is created for my personal use, but I think it can be useful for others as well.

 ## 🚀 Features

-The current implementation (`ori_preprocessing.py`) includes a robust set of functions for:
+The scripts can be found in the `utils` folder.
+The available scripts are: `preprocessing.py`, `statistics.py`, `visualization.py`.

 ### 1. Data Inspection & Cleaning